data-preservation-programs/singularity/docs/en/cli-reference/storage/create/gcs.md

       Leave blank normally.
       Needed only if you want use SA instead of interactive login.

+   --access-token
+      Short-lived access token.

+      Leave blank normally.
+      Needed only if you want use short-lived access token instead of interactive login.

    --anonymous
       Access public buckets and objects without credentials.